Best Food in Andalusia you have to try

 9. Secreto and Pluma

-In Spain there are so many different cuts of meat that can be found and it can be difficult to know what you are eating at times.
+In Spain there are so many different cuts of Iberian pork that can be found and it can be difficult to know what you are eating at times.
 You can see some of the various cuts here.
-However, two of our favourite cuts of pork are secreto and pluma.
+However, two of our favourite cuts of Iberian pork are secreto and pluma.

-Secreto is a piece of meat that has more fat.
-It is hidden between the leg/ cruceta and the ribs, underneath the pluma (hence the name Secreto, or secret).
+Secreto is a piece of meat that has more fat, hidden between the leg/ cruceta and the ribs, underneath the pluma (hence the name Secreto, or secret).
 Due to the high fat content it is incredibly juicy.
-When cooked properly, the outside of the meat almost caramelises and it is amazingly delicious.
+When cooked properly, the outside of the pork almost caramelises and it is amazingly delicious.

-Both secreto and pluma can be found throughout much of Spain.
-You can generally order it as a ración (shared dish) with bread or fried potatoes.
+You can find both, secreto and pluma, throughout much of Spain.
+You can generally order it as a racion (shared dish) with bread or fried potatoes.

 10. Iberian Ham

-One of the best known and famous things to try while in Spain is Iberian ham or jamón ibérico.
-It can only be aged in certain areas of Spain.
-Within Andalusia they can age it in two places within Huelva, and another place in Córdoba, however some is produced in Cadiz as well, and then taken to these places.
-Huelva has the Denomination de Origin Jabugo, and Denomination de Origin Huelva- certifications of origin of production.
+One of the best known and famous things to try while in Spain is Iberian ham or jamon iberico.
+Within Andalusia they can age it in two places within Huelva, and another place in Cordoba.
+However some Iberian pigs produced in Cadiz and Malaga can have the Designation of origin label if the Iberian hams age in either of these two places.
+Huelva has the Denominacion de Origen Jabugo – certification of origin of production.

-The cured ham comes from the black Iberian pigs, which are a breed of pig unique to Spain and Portugal.
-The jamón ibérico de bellota is the best type.
-Bellota means acorn and the free-roaming pigs eat only acorns from a specific subspecies of Oak tree found in the Iberian Peninsula.
-The acorns give the ham a nutty type of flavour.
+The cured Iberico ham comes from the black Iberian pigs, which are a breed of pig unique to Spain and Portugal.
+The acorn-fed jamon iberico is the best type.
+Bellota means acorn and the free-roaming pigs eat mostly acorns from a couple of subspecies of Oak tree found in the Iberian Peninsula.
+The acorns give the Iberian ham a nutty type of flavour.

-The best products are very expensive and valuable.
-Hams are labeled in details, according to their quality.
-Each label even denotes the percentage of pure ancestry of the pig.
-Being a professional jamón cutter is also a serious career.
+Iberian hams labels tells a lot about the quality.
+Each label even denotes the percentage of pure Iberian ancestry of the pig.
+Being a professional jamon cutter is also a serious career.
 People study to learn the art of ham cutting and fancy restaurants and weddings will have someone just to cut the ham.